-- -1.0 FTE Following a retirement, the Parking Process Server position in the Legal Department was reviewed and the position was eliminated.
+- -1.0 FTE Following a vacancy, the Parking Process Server position in the Legal Department was reviewed and the position was eliminated.
 Duties were assigned to the Parking Violation Collections Division of Customer Service and the Police Department. - 552.85 FTEs

-2011/12 Manager Recommended - 552.85
+2011/12 Adopted - 552.85

 - -2.5 FTE The City of Ames has relinquished the administration of the Section 8 Housing Choice Voucher Program to the Department of Housing and Urban Development (HUD).
 HUD will assign another area housing authority to administer the 229 vouchers. - +1.0 FTE A full-time Civil Engineer was added to the Public Works Engineering Division to complete in-house design of public improvements.
-This position should easily pay for itself from the savings of not hiring outside consultants to design some projects. - +1.5 FTE In order to reduce the backlog of inspections of rental units, an additional full-time Rental Housing Inspector and a .5 FTE increase in clerical support has been added.
+This position should more than pay for itself from the savings of not hiring outside consultants to design some projects. - +1.5 FTE In order to reduce the backlog of inspections of rental units and meet current service level expectations, an additional full-time Rental Housing Inspector and a .5 FTE increase in clerical support have been added.